-The open bow section of your boat has removable cushions.
+The open bow section of your boat has been equpped with either removable or hinged cushions to allow access to storage.
 The center section may be equipped with an optional cushion which can be removed and stored in the trunk or under the observer's seat.
-Storage can be accessed by removing the other cushions.